BuckarooBanzay/mail/README.md

 # Installation

-## In-game mail mod

-Install it like any other mod: copy the directory to your "worldmods" folder

-## Webmail

 The webmail component runs as webservice and provides the api for the minetest server and the website for the webmail componentc